Discover here what to do in Barcelona, the places and experiences you should not miss. Be sure to check out my tips!

 If you manage to visit the park in the early hours you’ll enjoy a much more peaceful visit, since there will be fewer tourists.

-The Camp Nou stadium is the home to one of international football’s biggest teams– FC Barcelona.
+The Camp Nou stadium is the home to one of international football’s biggest teams – FC Barcelona.
 But not only this, it is actually one of Europe’s football cathedrals.
-So even if you have no affinity for the team, you should definitely visit Camp Nou to appreciate the amazing scale of the arena and the club’s museum.
+So even if you have no affinity for the team, you should definitely consider including the Camp Nou Experience into your itinerary to appreciate the amazing scale of the arena and the club’s museum.

 Of course, if you are a Barça fan you’ll be in heaven, touring the stadium and browsing the memorabilia at the museum.
 And if you want to have a complete experience, you should get tickets for a match!